jagill/nerd-smalltalk/src/html/timelineOfLife.md

 Throughout the Proterozoic, various multi-cellular (or at least collective) life forms get their start, but only at the very end do the ancestors of current multi-cellular organisms start appearing.
-One of the most famous of this is the "Ediacaran Experiment" (575 MYA), which occurs shortly after a period of global glaciation dubbed "Snowball Earth".
+One of the most famous of this is the _Ediacaran Experiment_ (575 MYA), which occurs shortly after a period of global glaciation dubbed "Snowball Earth".
 The earliest fungi also appear at this time.

 TLDR:
 - 2 BYA Eukaryotes evolved, and viruses appeared.
 - 1 BYA First time anything had sex.
-- Oxygen killed most things but those that could use it got great power.
+- Oxygen killed most things but those that could use it obtained great power.

 The Start of "Modern" Life
 --------------------------